 "Rulers began to realize they could maintain their power without the church.
 There were no more knights in service to the king and peasants in service to the lord of the manor," said Abernethy.
 Having money became more important than your allegiances.

-Due to a number of factors — including the Black Death, the rise in trade, the development of a middle class and the papacy's temporary move from Rome to Avignon (1309-1377) — the Catholic Church's influence was waning as the 15thcentury began.
+Due to a number of factors — including the Black Death, the rise in trade, the development of a middle class and the papacy's temporary move from Rome to Avignon (1309 to 1377) — the Catholic Church's influence was waning as the 15th century began.
 The re-emergence of classical texts and the rise in Renaissance humanism changed society's approach to religion and the authority of the papacy, said Abernethy. "[Humanism] created an atmosphere that gave rise to different movements and sects … Martin Luther stressed reform of the Catholic Church, wanting to eliminate practices such as nepotism and the selling of indulgences," Abernethy said.

 "Perhaps most important, the invention of the printing press allowed for the dissemination of the Bible in languages other than Latin," Abernethy continued.
 "Ordinary people were now able to read and learn the lessons of Scripture, leading to the Evangelical movement."
-These early Evangelicals emphasized the importance of the Scriptures rather than the institutional power of the church and believed that salvation was personal conversion rather than being determined by indulgences or building works of art or architecture.
+These early Evangelicals emphasized the importance of the scriptures rather than the institutional power of the church and believed that salvation was personal conversion rather than being determined by indulgences or building works of art or architecture.

 One of the major scientific discoveries of the Renaissance came from Polish mathematician and astronomer Nicolaus Copernicus.
 In the 1530s, he published his theory of a heliocentric solar system.
-This places the sun at the center of the solar system rather than the Earth.
-It was a major breakthrough in the history of science, though Copernicus' book was banned by the Catholic Church.
+This places the sun, not the Earth, at the center of the solar system.
+It was a major breakthrough in the history of science, though the Catholic Church banned the printing of Copernicus' book.

 How the Renaissance changed the world